rdk/p2rank/misc/tutorials/feature-setup.md

         * atom types are: (ALA.C,ALA.CA,ALA.CB,...)
     * useful only if the values are the same for all proteins in the dataset (for example: hydrophobicity index of amino acids).
     * see example tables: `aa-propensities.csv` and `atomic-properties.csv`
-    * NOTE: providing custom tables is not implemented yet (planned for 2.3-dev.2)
+    * NOTE: providing custom tables is not implemented yet (as for P2Rank 2.4.2)
 * Use `csv` feature
     * allows defining values for every protein residue and/or every protein atom (for each protein separately) via external csv files
     * disadvantage: csv files must be manually calculated for each dataset